 - Full payment and the Guest Information Form are due within five days of booking.

 - The minimum numbers are required six months before departure.

 - More than six months from the scheduled departure date, a fee of $500 per person will be charged with the balance payment refunded.

 - Within six months of departure, no refund is available.
 Bookings are transferable.

 - Cancellations due to Covid 19 restrictions within six months of departure will incur full forfeit of the walk fee.
 Bookings are transferable.

 - Travel and pre- and post-trip accommodation expenses are not included.

 - This walk cannot be booked in conjunction with any other offers and discounts.

-- Transfers from Quamby Estate to the airport are not included
+- Pre-walk accommodation and transfers from Quamby Estate to the airport are not included.